hakansuku/D1APACTraining/_12_1 OPENTELEMETRY - mastering Dynatrace Opentelemetry Collector.md

 ![](https://github.com/hakansuku/D1APACTraining/blob/main/images/OTELcollector/traces.jpg?raw=true)

-> In the next chapter I will show how to install Dynatrace Opentelemetry collector and configure to accept opentelemetry for ingestion to a tenant
+> In the next chapter I will show how to install Dynatrace Opentelemetry collector and configure to ingest gathered opentelemetry (TRACES,METRICS,LOGS) for ingestion to a Dynatrace tenant.

 - End of document -